 Managing these rights and responsibilities is becoming increasingly complex, both technically and legally.
 Many of the challenges stem from the increasingly, composite, automated, dynamic and often opaque nature of technology and its supporting ecosystems.
 The challenges are set to increase, as computing becomes increasingly pervasive and ubiquitous, and as visions of smart cities and the IoT become a reality.

-Building on the successes of the previous workshops, CLaw 2017 aims to facilitate an interdisciplinary exploration of tech-legal challenges as regards emerging technology, with a particular focus on its increasingly pervasive and ubiquitous nature.
+Building on the successes of the previous workshops, CLaw 2018 aims to facilitate an interdisciplinary exploration of the technical and legal challenges as regards emerging technology, with a particular focus on its increasingly pervasive and ubiquitous nature.

 The key goal of this workshop is to stimulate a multidisciplinary discussion and new directions on these important issues.
-As such, we welcome a wide range of submissions, whether technical, legal or some combination; position papers, thought pieces and extended abstracts to stimulate debate.
+As such, we welcome a wide range of submissions, whether technical, legal or some combination; position papers, thought pieces and extended abstracts to stimulate debate are encouraged.
 For those technical in nature - fully implemented and evaluated systems are not essential, and application-specific papers are welcome.

 Some suggested topics, in no particular order, include:

-Submissions must be in electronic format submitted through: https://easychair.org/conferences/?conf=claw2017.
-Papers should not exceed 6 pages in IEEE format (single-spaced 2-column text using 10-point size type on A4 paper, templates available).
+Submissions of any length are welcome, up to a max of 10 pages.
+Papers should be fomatted according to the SIGCHI Extended Abstacts template.
 Submissions will be peer reviewed, and for each accepted paper, at least one author is required to register and present the paper at the workshop.
-All accepted papers will be published in IEEE Xplore.
+Accepted papers will be published in the ACM Digital Library.
+Please submit your papers at: https://easychair.org/conferences/?conf=claw2018